-Dental Bridges – North Raleigh, NC
+Dental Bridges—North Raleigh, NC

 Why Choose Dr. Philip A. Lisk for Dental Bridges?

-Benefits of Dental Bridges
+The Benefits of Getting a Dental Bridge

 When you replace a missing tooth, you’re doing more than just closing the gap.
 A fixed bridge can offer improved biting and chewing function.
 Because the bite is balanced, surrounding jaw and facial muscles don’t have to work as hard easing headaches, jaw soreness, and facial pain.
 A fixed bridge also keeps existing teeth from shifting and supports the internal structures of the face for a more youthful appearance.